BIGJRA/BIGJRA.github.io/reborn.md

 Start by going to the right.
 You'll find a hidden *Ability Capsule* and in the wall you can get **Amaura** as long as you have an Ice Heal.

-Next, go down from the top of the area, then choose to go down at the next fork.
+Next, go down from the top of the area, grab the hidden *Super Potion* to the right then choose to go down at the fork.
 Go down at the fork after that to talk to **Croagunk** who will join us thanks to the Silver Ring.
 Grab a hidden *Burn Heal* and return to the first fork.

 This time, go up.
 Along this path you'll find *Blue Shard*, *Shoal Salt*, *Protein*, and *Hyper Potion*.
 It will fork again.
 Down the left fork you can find a hidden *Hyper Potion*, *Purple Shard*, and *Shoal Salt* and pick up the *Short-Circuit Field Readout* here.
 Will be useful soon!

 Back up at the fork, go right.
 You'll find another 2 hidden *Shoal Salts*, *Blue Shard*, and *Max Repel*.
 Enter the cave entrance up from here, and pick up the hidden *Red Shard* as well as the *Exp.
 Candy M* and *NeverMeltIce* inside.
 Talk to Smoochum when you're ready.

 Pokemon Savage.
-Field:
+Field: Icy Field
 - Beartic, Lv.
 65, Serious Nature, IVs: 10
   - Blizzard
   - Flail